nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 ### \[Proposed\] Data archiving

-### 1.1 Contact List Management
+### Contact List Management

 As a module tracking system, Cap 5 Buddy allows users to manage a list of module-related contacts with ease.
+This is especially important since being enrolled in numerous modules results in the need to keep track of numerous contacts, each with different contact details.

-The section below provides details of the implementation of each Contact List function and design considerations of the contact list feature.
+The section below provides details of the implementation of each Contact List function and design considerations of the contact list features.

-#### 1.1.1 Contact List Commands
+#### Contact List Commands

 Below is a list of all `Contact` related features:

 1. Add a contact: Adds a new contact into the contact list
 2. Delete a contact: Deletes a pre-existing contact from the contact list
 3. Edit a contact: Edits a pre-existing contact in the contact list
-4. View all contacts: Lists out all contacts in the contact list
+4. Find a contact: Search for contacts using different search parameters

 Given below is the class diagram of the `Contact` class: